-Whatever view may be held as to the conduct of the Applicant, that conduct could not be described as serious misconduct which alone under article 10.2 of the Staff Regulations and the pertinent Rules justifies the Secretary-General in dismissing a staff member summarily without the safeguard afforded by the disciplinary procedure.
+Whatever view may be held as to the conduct of the Applicant, that conduct could not be described as serious misconduct, which alone under staff regulation 10.2 and the relevant Rules, justifies the Secretary-General in dismissing a staff member summarily without the safeguard afforded by the disciplinary procedure.

-- 10. In these circumstances, the decision to terminate the Applicant's employment, since it cannot be based upon the provisions of the Staff Regulations and Rules, must be declared illegal. - 11.
-Whereas the Tribunal has received claims in respect of the period up to date of reinstatement as follows: - (a) For full salary up to date of reinstatement, less amount paid at termination in lieu of notice;
+- 10. In these circumstances, the decision to terminate the Applicant's appointment, since it cannot be based upon the provisions of the Staff Regulations and Rules, must be declared illegal. - 11.
+Whereas the Tribunal has received claims in respect of the period up to date of reinstatement as follows: - (a) for full salary up to date of reinstatement, less amount paid at termination in lieu of notice; - (b) additional remedial relief to the extent of \$7,855; and has considered the Respondent's reply;